-Jennine DiSomma is a leader of the Firm’s Employment and Labor Law practice group and serves a Co-Managing Member of the Firm.
+Jennine DiSomma is a leader of the Firm’s Employment and Labor Law practice group and serves as a Co-Managing Member of the Firm.

 For the past 30 years, Jennine has successfully defended numerous wrongful discharge, discrimination and retaliation cases in both federal and New York and New Jersey state courts.
 Jennine also regularly provides employment counseling and legal advice on a wide range of workplace issues including union relations, wage and hour issues, discipline, avoiding claims of discrimination, harassment and retaliation, and leave under the Family and Medical Leave Act.
 She has presented numerous seminars for clients, attorneys and professionals on a variety of workplace issues and regularly prepares, develops and reviews employment policies, handbooks and applications.